nelsonjchen/cloud-geoip-dns-testing/README.md

 # Development

 This is just a simple Pulumi project that sets up the DNS records for the GeoIP routing test.
 You can run `pulumi up` to deploy the infrastructure to your own cloud account.
 You'll need to have Pulumi installed and configured with your cloud provider's credentials.
+The estimated cost to run this is about $0.25/month as Google charges per zone.
+The rest and Google charge by query which we will have little or value-addons such as monitoring which we don't need for this simple test.